kweronek/m3rts-on-aws/README.md

 To access EC2, log into [AWS Educate](https://www.awseducate.com/), click on my classrooms and go to the Software Oriented Architecture classroom.
 This will take you to a third party site called Vocareum that gives you access to the AWS Console.
 Some popup blockers break this, so you may need to whitelist Vocareum there.
 On the AWS Console go to all services and click on EC2.
 Do not attempt to change the data center location.
 Selecting anything but the default (us-east-1/North Virginia) will appear to work at first but is not supported by AWS Educate and will lead to nothing but unclear error messages later.

-You should now:
+## Preconfiguration of you AWS-educate account workspace

+To configure your AWS-educate account workspace proceed as follows:

-- Find your invitation E-Mail
+- Open your invitation E-Mail from AWS-educate
-- Create an AWS Educate account
+- Create an AWS Educate account by following the instruction in the mail
 - Proceed with the local part of the OpenSSH section while waiting for confirmation
 - Log in to [AWS Educate](https://www.awseducate.com/signin/SiteLogin)
 - Go to `My Classrooms`
-- On the SOA course, select `Go to Classroom` and click continue
+- On the `Real-Time-Systems-SumSem21` course, select `Go to Classroom` and click continue
+- You can now see your remaining credits and the reamaining time for this session (after the session has expired you can start a new one by a re-login)
 - Click on `ÀWS Console`
 - Under `Services` go to `EC2` to reach the EC2 dashboard

 ## OpenSSH